Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Mathematical Model

 \subsection{Asymptotic behavior}

 We first analyze the asymptotic behavior of our model.
-An important feature of renewal transport equations such as the McKendrick model is that as $t\to \infty$, the total population $n(t)$ will grow exponentially (in the absence of nonlinear regulation terms \citep{MACCAMY1974}), while the normalized, age-dependent population density converges to a time-independent distribution (see \citet[Chapter 3]{Perthame2007} and \citet{Arino1995}).
+An important feature of renewal transport equations such as the McKendrick model is that as $t\to \infty$, the total population $n(t)$ will grow exponentially (in the absence of nonlinear regulation terms \citep{MACCAMY1974}), while the normalized, age-dependent population density converges to a time-independent stationary distribution (see \citet[Chapter 3]{Perthame2007} and \citet{Arino1995}).
 This property is independent of the initial condition.
-We will assume that this steady-state asymptotic property arises in our two-component, three-variable model; \textit{i.e.}, the normalized $f_{0}(t,a)/n(t)$ and $f(t,a,\tau)/n(t)$ converge to stable distributions.
-To find these asymptotic distributions, we search for solutions of Eqs.~(\ref{eq:Sys1}) of the form
+We will assume that this steady-state asymptotic property arises in our two-component, three-variable model; \textit{i.e.}, the normalized densities $f_{0}(t,a)/n(t)$ and $f(t,a,\tau)/n(t)$ converge to stationary distributions.
+We denote the stationary limits as

-Here, $h_{0}(a)$ and $h(a,\tau)$ are the steady-state distributions and $\lambda$ is the exponential rate at which the total population increases as $t\to \infty$.
-The sign of $\lambda$ determines whether the population increases or decreases at long times.
-Similar to the definition of $f_{\rm tot}$ (Equation~(\ref{eq:def f_tot})), the asymptotic age distribution of the total female population is given by